 Theta Zeta is led by the students who elect an executive cabinet each fall.
 Although adult sponsors are in place to guide members, the students themselves plan and carry out their own ideas.

-Theta Zeta graduates have the opportunity to speak at CAHSA Commencement ceremony, wear honor stoles and receive honor cords.
+Theta Zeta graduates have the opportunity to speak at CAHSA Commencement ceremony, wear honor stoles and honor cords.

 HOW TO JOIN

 Students must be entering seventh through twelfth grade and be home schooled at least 51% of the time.
 This percentage permits students to receive instruction from someone other than their parents for less than half of their educational program allowing them to benefit from community college dual enrollment, enrichment classes, and sports opportunities.

 The national organization has mandatory requirements for membership based upon standardized test scores.
 Unlike our public school counterparts whose honor society (NHS) is based upon grading scales that differ from school to school, these objective, nationally normed scores have distinguished ESA membership as more prestigious according to NHS administration.
 Competitive colleges and universities as well as scholarship programs have become more and more intrigued by this honor society devoted solely to home school students.
 Acceptable test scores include:88 (CLT), 97 (CLT 10), 97 (CLT 8); 1200 (SAT), 1200 (PSAT), 1170(PSAT 10), 1090 (PSAT 8/9 for a 9th grade student), 1020 (PSAT 8/9 for an 8th grade student); 26 (ACT), 26 (Pre-ACT 10); a 90% composite score on the Iowa ITBS or ITED); 90% on the total battery (the score listed under the National PR-S or PR column) on the Stanford